 2. Stay consistent.
 Keep doing what you’re doing.
 A lack of effort and participation is a red flag that you’re checking out of your current role and checking into a new one.
 Avoid burning bridges, especially if you want a reference letter down the road.

 3. Remain positive.
-A shift in attitude with your manager and team members can be a giveaway that you’re distancing yourself from them.
+A shift in attitude with your manager and team members can be a giveaway that you’re distancing yourself from them (even on video calls!)
 Besides staying engaged in your work, stay engaged in your conversations with colleagues.

 Landing the job